ExpressApp/pybotx/docs/development/sending-data.md

  * `file: Union[TextIO, BytesIO]` - file-like object that will be sent to user.
  * `chat_id: Union[SyncID, UUID]` - last message identifier.
- * `bot_id: UUID` - is the bot's identifier in the CTS instance.
+ * `bot_id: UUID` - the bot's identifier in the CTS instance.
- * `host: str` - is the domain where the BotX API is running.
+ * `host: str` - the domain where the BotX API is running.

 ### Add `Bubble` and `Keyboard`